Course - Project planning master thesis - IDS4005

 The candidate:

-- can design and plan an independent, limited research or development project under supervision and in accordance with applicable research ethics standards.
+- can design and plan an independent, limited research or development project under supervision and in accordance with applicable research ethics standards, and prepare a project description in accordance with good academic and methodological practice.

 General Competence